A Wife's Life

 A Wife's Life is an eight-minute film made in 1950 by filmmaker Pete Smith, who also narrates.
-It is directed by Dave O'Brien and written by Dave O'Brien and Julian Harmon.
-The film is narrated in Smith's classic nasally matter-of-fact comedic delivery and is shot as a mockumentary of sorts.
+It was directed by Dave O'Brien and written by Dave O'Brien and Julian Harmon.
+The film is narrated in Smith's classic nasal, matter-of-fact comedic style and is presented as a mockumentary of sorts.

 Plot

 Mrs. George T. Hardnose is an average mid-century housewife burdened by her aloof and patriarchal husband.
 She calls her husband to say she wants to go to a movie that night; he says, nothing doing, he's tired, he's worked hard, and what has she done all day.
-In a series of flashbacks, we see - starting with getting George out of bed and off to work, bathing an obstreperous three-year-old, dealing with stopped drains and a faulty defroster, doing dishes, cajoling a rich uncle, washing clothes, mopping floors, sweeping behind heavy furniture, cleaning the stove and a rug, and cooking dinner.
-When George asks her after dinner to let him have the paper, she cracks him over the head with a metal pipe wrapped in the paper.
+In a series of flashbacks, we see her start by getting George out of bed and off to work, then bathing an obstreperous three-year-old, dealing with stopped drains and a faulty defroster, doing dishes, cajoling a rich uncle, washing clothes, mopping floors, sweeping behind heavy furniture, cleaning the stove and a rug, and cooking dinner.
+After dinner, when George asks her to let him have the paper, she cracks him over the head with a metal pipe wrapped in the paper.